STM32OV/OV/readme.md

 * TODO plot flow
 * TODO finalize PRVC mode
-* TODO detect servo failures and create a certain recognizable alarm sound.
-Has to adapt strength to compensate
+* TODO detect servo failures and create a certain alarm sound.
+Adapt strength to compensate
 * TODO display measured values on the upper side of the LCD display
 * TODO create an OpenGL display on the computer that can display parameters and plot graphs at high resolutions